Me2U-Afrika/Me2U/README.md

 share the list with someone to pay on their behalf.
 This will also help us to automate orders for frequently used products such gloceries and end of month shopping list for household items.

-# Me2U investment
+# Me2U Afrika investment

-At Me2U, our buyers can invest in us for monthly and weekly returns on investment.
+At Me2U Afrika, our buyers can invest in us for monthly and weekly returns on investment.
 The investment will be used to empower small scale businesses to fund themselves mainly for restocking.
 The invested money from buyers will only be used in the platform even after gaining the expected interest.
 The money can be exchanged for a wide range of products and services we shall be offering in the platform.

  - Interested borrowers(retailers), will only be able to restock from our trusted wholesalers and suppliers.
 All the money rent out, will be tracked to the last cent spending which will be mainly restocking their businesses.

-# Me2U Agents
+# Me2U Afrika Agents

 Would you like to become our ambassador.
-At Me2U we about customer service and ensuring on-time delivery service.
+At Me2U Afrika we about customer service and ensuring on-time delivery service.
 To become an agent, one has to have means of transport in order to pick goods from our retailers near him/her.
 The agent is responsible for packaging and preprocessing of the received goods from a retailer.